goadesign/goa.design/content/design/overview.md

 * **Links** represent related media types that should be rendered embedded in the response.
 The view used to render links is `link` which means that media types being linked to must define a `link` view.
 Links are listed under the `Links` function in the media type definition.
-Views may then use the special `Links` function to render all the links.
+Views may then use the special `links` attribute to render all the links.

 Here is an example of a media type definition: